 - Is there any program or application that’s downloading or uploading any data?

 - Is there any update for a certain app running at that moment?

 - Is there a large download that you started and forgot about, which may still be running in the background?

-- If you suspect that your computer has been infected by a dangerous financial malware, you need a specialized security suite designed to address these type of threats.
+- If you suspect that your computer has been infected by dangerous financial malware, you need a specialized security suite designed to address these types of threats.

 New Unfamiliar Icon On Desktop / Battery life drains quickly

-If you suspect shortcut files on your desktop or in drive then there are chances your computer is having a shortcut virus.
-So if you see such shortcut files in you Computer or Pendrive then these are the sure signs that your computer or pen drive contains the stubborn Shortcut virus.
-This is a kind of virus which will not get detected by a normal antivirus.
+If you suspect shortcut files on your desktop or in the drive then there are chances your computer is having a shortcut virus.
+So if you see such shortcut files in your Computer or Pendrive then these are the sure signs that your computer or pen drive contains the stubborn Shortcut virus.
+This is a kind of virus that will not get detected by a normal antivirus.

 Did your Laptop’s battery life is draining fast?
-You may have lots of applications and program running, such as games or streaming services, or, the worst scenario, it could be a virus infection affecting your device.
+You may have lots of applications and programs running, such as games or streaming services, or, in the worst scenario, it could be a virus infection affecting your device.